bugltd/ComfyLab-Pack/README.md

 ## Format String - _one node to rule them all_

 Take advantage of the powerful **Python string `format()`** method, to build strings using placeholders.\
-Very useful for many operations: **replace, concatenate, prefix / append, pad, truncate**, ...\
+Very useful for many operations: **insert / prefix / append, concatenate, pad, truncate**, ...\
 **Any number of inputs** _(credits to [@melMass](https://github.com/melMass) and his [comfy_mtb](https://github.com/melMass/comfy_mtb) extension for the trick!)_.\
 Compatible with **integers, floats, booleans.**\
 Exist in 2 flavors: **simple string and multiline**.